lorcalhost/BTB-manager-telegram/README.md

-# Binance Trade Bot Manager Telegram ⚠ NEW INSTALLATION METHOD ⚠
+# Binance Trade Bot Manager Telegram
 A Telegram bot for remotely managing [Binance Trade Bot].

 **If you have feature requests please open an issue on this repo, developers are also welcome to contribute!**